m157y/cardpay-php-sdk-v3/README.md

-# PHP SDK for Unlimit API v3 with Guzzle7 support
+# PHP SDK for Unlimit API v3 with PHP8 and Guzzle7 support
 The Unlimit API uses HTTP verbs and a RESTful endpoint structure.
 Request and response payloads are formatted as JSON.

 - API version: 3.0